byNolo/KeyN/LOGOUT_AND_COOKIE_FIXES.md

 ## Security Benefits

 ### **🔒 Cookie Isolation**
-- KeyN cookies no longer interfere with other nolanbc.ca sites
+- KeyN cookies no longer interfere with other bynolo.ca sites
 - Each subdomain has isolated cookies
 - Prevents accidental session sharing with unrelated applications